Skip to content

 Using the += Operator to append a string

-In the above illustration, First, we defined a name, and using the += operator, we appended new names to the original name, and the final string is an appended string.
+In the above illustration, we first defined a name and, using the += operator, appended new names to the original name.
+The final string is the appended string.

 name = "Millie"